Mausoleum of Augustus in Rome | Mausoleo di Augusto | Rome Private Guided tours. Exclusive Personalized Tours in Rome

-Built by the Emperor on 28 B.C. as a burial place for himself, all the members of the Claudian-Julian Family and their familiar servants.
+Built by the Emperor in 28 B.C. as a burial place for himself, all the members of the Claudian-Julian Family, and their familiar servants.

 Strabo describes the tomb as a large monument in the vicinity of the river, rising on a gigantic sub-structure of marble, richly decorated and having over it a “tumulus” planted with evergreen trees.
 The whole was surmounted by the statue of the Emperor.

 The entrance faced the South and was decorated by an imposing vestibulum richly ornamented and having an obelisk on each side; these obelisks were found and are now one opposite the Quirinale Palace (Palazzo Quirinale), the other in Esquilino Square (Piazza dell’Esquilino).

 The mausoleum has surrounded a wood forming charming avenues of trees which contained the so-called Ustrinum or crematory place; the scattered round was found inscriptions with names of members of the imperial family and stating that they marked the spot where the bodies were cremated.

 In the vestibulum stood probably the famous inscription dictated by the Emperor himself and narrating his deeds; a copy of this inscription was found in the monument of Augustus at Ancyra.
 Works of investigation and restoration made in the last few years, inside and around the tomb have shown that the latter consisted of a colossal edifice of nearly 300 feet in diameter and probably 150 feet in height.
 The excavation has brought to light also the original sepulchral chamber has recently been reported to the study and admiration of the public.